 - Detailed images of many blood vessels and blood flow can be obtained without having to insert an IV catheter into the blood vessels.
-When needed, a small IV catheter is inserted into a small vein in the arm so that there is no risk of damaging a major blood vessel as it is a less invasive procedure.
+When needed, a small IV catheter is inserted into a small vein in the arm so that there is no risk of damaging a major blood vessel.

-- The MRA procedure time may be shorter than a traditional catheter angiography and requires no recovery period, unless sedation was provided.
-If no sedation was used, you may return to your normal daily activities immediately following the MRA examination.
+- An MRA scan may take less time than traditional catheter angiography and requires no recovery period, unless sedation was provided.
+If no sedation was used, you may return to your normal daily activities immediately following the MRA exam.

 - MR angiography is less costly than catheter angiography.

-- Even without using contrast material, MRA can provide useful high-quality images of many blood vessels, making it very valuable for patients prone to allergic reactions or with reduced kidney or liver function.
+- Even without using contrast material, MRA can provide useful high-quality images of many blood vessels.
+This makes it very valuable for patients prone to allergic reactions or with reduced kidney or liver function.